Police report 2nd death from tornado in northern Michigan

 GAYLORD, Mich.
-(AP) — A second person died in a rare tornado that hit a small community in northern Michigan, state police said Saturday.
+(AP) — A second person died in a tornado that hit northern Michigan, authorities reported Saturday, as crews searched a mobile home park that was virtually destroyed by the rare weather event.

-The person was in their 70s and lived in a mobile home park, Lt.
-Derrick Carroll said.
+The person, who was in their 70s, lived in the Nottingham mobile home park, which was among the first sites hit by the tornado Friday, said state police Lt.
+Derrick Carroll.

+“There have been trailers picked up and turned over on top of each other.
+Just a very large debris field,” said Chris Martin, Otsego County fire chief.
+“Crews are in there right now doing a secondary search with heavy equipment.”

 More than 40 people were injured.

-The Nottingham mobile home park was among the first sites hit by the tornado, Carroll said.

-Gov. Gretchen Whitmer declared a state of emergency for Otsego County, making further state resources available to the county.
+Gov. Gretchen Whitmer declared a state of emergency for the county, making further state resources available.

+Gaylord Police Chief Frank Claeys said the immediate moments after the tornado were tough for first responders.

+“We were searching in places where we knew the occupants.
+We were calling them out by name,” Claeys said.
+“It’s a lot more personal when our officers know the people who live in those homes.”

 Extreme spring winds are uncommon in the area because the Great Lakes suck energy out of storms, especially early in the season when the lakes are very cold, said Jim Keysor, a Gaylord-based meteorologist with the National Weather Service.